ozshy/traits/README.md

 # traits

-Data and Stata code for a paper entitled: “Personality Traits and Financial Outcomes."
+Data, Stata code, and R code for a paper entitled: “Personality Traits and Financial Outcomes."

 By Claire Greene, Oz Shy, and Joanna Stavins